willhowes/makers_portfolio_and_notes/week_5.md

 ## Daily Goals
 ### Tuesday
 1. Understand Javascript objects and prototypes and how these differ from using classes in Ruby.
+* Achieved by:
+ * I can explain that, unlike Ruby, Javascript does not have classes.
+Although Javascript ES6 does have the keyword ```class``` which can create something which is like a class, it is not the same thing.
+The class keyword just creates a constructor object which you can use to create new instance objects with the same methods and attributes of the original consructor object.
+See [my example](https://github.com/willhowes/makers_portfolio_and_notes/blob/master/week_5.md#javascript-objects-and-classes).
+ * I can explain that every object in Javascript has a prototype property which contains all the methods of that object.
+[See my example](https://github.com/willhowes/makers_portfolio_and_notes/blob/master/week_5.md#prototype-in-javascript).
+If you want an object to have a method then you should add it using objectName.prototype.methodName = function() {}

 ### Monday
 1. Review someone else code and get my code reviewed.